10257/push_swap_viz_kivy/README.md

 - Use the spacebar to start or stop the visualisation.
 - Use left and right arrow to move forward or backward.
 - Use esc key to quit
-- Use the big slider to skip where you want to in the move list.
+- Use the big slider to skip where you want in the move list.

 Here is the full list of command line parameters :
 ```